 The GCOS side event was dedicated to highlight the priority activities that need to be undertaken in the next 5-10 years to improve the observing system and the major implementers which will be responsible for their implementation.
 In 50 minutes, several speakers within the GCOS network presented the GCOS Implementation Plan and the need for a sustained global climate system, summaries the outcome of the GCOS Climate Observation Conference and showed a focus on actions implemented by Satellite Agencies, by GOOS/agencies working in marine observations and by UNFCCC Parties.
 The panel allowed for questions and discussions.

 A global goal for observations as it was called for in the 2022 GCOS Conference Statement was finally not established as Parties are not ready to commit to implementing threshold standards in their observing systems.
 Nevertheless, GCOS and its ambitions gained important visibility at the COP 27.

-With the SBSTA (Subsidiary Body for Scientific and Technological Advice) Decision on the implementation of the Global Climate Observing System, the Conference of parties 2022 recognizes the importance of GCOS for understanding the global climate system and its changes as well as the importance for adaptation and mitigation.
-The 2022 GCOS IP and the 2022 GCOS ECV requirements were welcomed and Parties encouraged to work towards their implementation.
-The need to close the gaps in the observing system was emphasized and the Decision recognises the need to enhance coordination of activities, and addresses specifically within the systematic observation community.
+SBSTA (Subsidiary Body for Scientific and Technological Advice) Decision on the implementation of the Global Climate Observing System (FCCC/SBSTA/2022/L.20/Add.1) recognized the importance of GCOS for understanding the global climate system and its changes as well as the importance for adaptation and mitigation.
+The Decision welcomed the 2022 GCOS IP and the 2022 GCOS ECV requirements and Parties and relevant organizations were encouraged to work towards their implementation.
+The need to close the gaps in the observing system was emphasized as well as the need to enhance coordination of activities by the systematic observation community.